-If you’re looking for the best budget 76-key digital piano keyboards under $300 then you’ve come to the right web page.
-The keyboards we’ve reviewed here are perfect for beginners as well as intermediate piano players.
+If you’re looking for the best budget 76-key digital piano keyboards under $300, then you're reading the right article.
+The keyboards we’ve reviewed are perfect for beginners as well as intermediate piano players.

 - If you think $300 is too high, you might want to check out our review of the best 61-key keyboards for beginners under $200.